Pathogen-Genomics-Cymru/lodestone/README.md

 NXF_VER=20.11.0-edge nextflow run main.nf -profile docker --filetype bam --input_dir bam_dir --unmix_myco no \
 --output_dir . --kraken_db /path/to/database --bowtie2_index /path/to/index --bowtie_index_name hg19_1kgmaj
 ```

+### Executors ###

+By default, the pipeline will just run on the local machine.
+To run on a cluster, modifications will have to be made to the `nextflow.config` to add in the executor.
+E.g. for a SLURM cluster add `process.executor = 'slurm'`.
+For more information on executor options see the Nextflow docs: https://www.nextflow.io/docs/latest/executor.html

+### System Requirements ###
+Minimum recommended requirements: 32GB RAM, 8CPU

 ## Params ##
 The following parameters should be set in `nextflow.config` or specified on the command line: